 October 13, 2010

 Alan R. Lynn

 AMENDATORY SECTION(Amending WSR 10-07-134, filed 3/23/10, effective 4/23/10)

 WAC 458-20-228 Returns, payments, penalties, extensions, interest, stay of collection.
 (1) Introduction.
 This section discusses the responsibility of taxpayers to pay their tax by the appropriate due date, and the acceptable methods of payment.
 It discusses the interest and penalties that are imposed by law when a taxpayer fails to pay the correct amount of tax by the due date.
 It also discusses the circumstances under which the law allows the department of revenue (department) to waive interest or penalties.

 (a) Where can I get my questions answered, or learn more about what I owe and how to report it?
 Washington's tax system is based largely on voluntary compliance.
 Taxpayers have a legal responsibility to become informed about applicable tax laws, to register with the department, to seek instruction from the department, to file accurate returns, and to pay their tax liability in a timely manner (chapter 82.32A RCW, Taxpayer rights and responsibilities).
 The department has a taxpayer services program to provide taxpayers with accurate tax-reporting assistance and instructions.
 The department staffs local district offices, maintains a toll-free question and information phone line (1-800-647-7706), provides information and forms on the internet (http://dor.wa.gov), and conducts free public workshops on tax reporting.
 The department also publishes notices, interpretive statements, and sections discussing important tax issues and changes.
 It's all friendly, free, and easy to access.

-electronic filing (or e-file), and how can it help me?
-Many
+(b) What is electronic filing (or e-file), and how can it

-a secure and encrypted way for taxpayers to file and pay many
+that provides a secure and encrypted way for taxpayers to file

 penalties and interest related to unintentional underpayments